-Nettle root extract has demonstrated it may help inhibit enlarged prostate glands.
+Sting nettle root extract has demonstrated it may help inhibit enlarged prostate glands.
 Approximately 50% of men aged 51 and up suffer from enlarged prostates, or BPH.
-The condition's cause remains unknown, but what is known is that BPH can lead to severe discomfort when urinating.
+The condition's cause remains unknown, but it is recognized that BPH can lead to severe discomfort when urinating.

 Some of the other problems associated with an enlarged prostate include:

-Over time, BPH can lead to severe problems with the bladder and kidneys, as urination removes dangerous compounds for the body.
-If you cannot urinate, you may experience infections or other chronic issues.
+Over time, BPH can lead to severe problems with the bladder and kidneys, as urination removes dangerous compounds from the body.
+You may experience infections or other chronic issues if you cannot urinate.
 Two of the most common problems are urinary tract infections and kidney stones.

-Some animal studies have shown the nettle root extract benefits for the prostate.
-Problems associated with the prostate may be resolved by stopping the conversion of testosterone to dihydrotestosterone (DHT), the latter being a more potent form of testosterone.
+Some animal studies have shown that nettle root extract has benefits for the prostate.
+Problems associated with the prostate may be resolved by stopping the conversion of male reproductive hormone to DHT, the latter being a more potent form of male reproductive hormone.

-By stopping this conversion with a nettle root DHT blocker, it may help reduce prostate size.
-And, unlike some pharmaceuticals, scientists have not observed side effects from using nettle root extract for DHT to alleviate short and long-term urination issues.
+Stopping this conversion with a nettle root DHT blocker may help reduce prostate size.
+And, unlike some pharmaceuticals, scientists have not observed side effects from using sting nettle root extract for DHT to alleviate short and long-term urination issues.

 Although BPH is typically not a life-threatening health issue, it can be highly disruptive to your day-to-day life, and if the results of early studies continue to be replicated, nettle root extract could be a big reprieve for millions of older men all over the world.